vsoch/qme/README.md

 ## Executors

 All executors should be derived from the [ExecutorBase](https://github.com/vsoch/qme/blob/master/qme/main/executor/base.py#L74) class that will ensure that each one exposes the needed functions.
 Each executor also has it's own view under [app/templates](qme/app/templates) that renders a page specific to it for the dashboard (under development).
 You should reference the class to see the functions that are required and conditions for each.

+### Metadata

+#### Base

+Each executor exposes the following metadata:

+ - **pwd**: the present working directory where the command was run
+ - **command**: the command that was run
+ - **user**: the user that ran the command
+ - **status**: the status of the operation.
+Since most basic commands save the first time upon completion, the status is usually complete, however this is subject to change.
+This must be one of "complete" "cancelled" or "running" or None.

+The only metadata shown on the table (front) page of the dashboard is these common attributes.
+For the filesystem database, since we'd need to read many separate files, we just show the executor type and unique id.
+The user must click on any particular execution to see the full details.

+#### Shell

+ - **output**: the output stream of running the command
+ - **error**: the error stream of running the command
+ - **returncode**: the returncode from running the command
+ - **pid**: the pid of the child process.

 ## Dashboard